qcif-training/python-novice-gapminder-spyder/episodes/01-run-quit-spyder.md

 ## Starting Spyder

-You can start the Spyder IDE through the command line or through an application called (<kbd>Anaconda Navigator</kbd>).
+You can start the Spyder IDE through the command line or through an application called `Anaconda Navigator`.
 Anaconda Navigator is included as part of the Anaconda Python distribution.

 ### Through the Command Line